 Yes, I took risks and they generally panned out for me.
 Risk taking is inherent in the American Dream.
-We are guaranteed nothing in a free society; just the opportunity to succeed.
-Knowing this and living with this understanding, I took additional risks and my next big break was the acquisition of two large outlet mall properties in Orlando, Florida.
+We are guaranteed nothing but the opportunity to succeed.
+Knowing and understanding this, I took additional risks that led me to my next big break, which was the acquisition of two large outlet mall properties in Orlando, Florida.

-The same year, Lightstone Group under CEO David Lichtenstein bought a group of Chicago office buildings through the procurement of Prime Group Realty Trust.
+That same year, The Lightstone Group, under my leadership bought a group of Chicago office buildings through the procurement of Prime Group Realty Trust.

-From there on and throughout that period of American history that will be known as “The Great Recession,” there have been more successes and some disappointing setbacks from time to time, but the general direction of Lightstone Group and David Lichtenstein has been upward.
-One must learn to make difficult decisions as change occurs, but success is always on the horizon and it is possible to weather a few storms on the way to smooth sailing.
+From then on and throughout the period of American history known as “The Great Recession,” there have been successes and some disappointing setbacks from time to time.Fortunately, the general direction of The Lightstone Group has been upward.
+One must learn to make difficult decisions as change occurs because success is always on the horizon and it is possible to weather a few storms on the way to smooth sailing.

-It’s important to realize that the real estate business is not that difficult to understand, either.
+It is important to realize that the real estate business is not that difficult to understand.
 You buy low and sell higher to make a profit.
-If there is one thing David Lichtenstein has learned from all of my experiences so far is that you don’t need to be a genius to become successful.
-You need a fair amount of intelligence; a basic understanding of how a business works, a high degree of good judgment; and the ability to focus on the bigger picture the entire time you move to accomplish it.
-It requires hard work, many hours of effort and the ability to deal with stress, but in America all things are possible – even in 2014.
-Mr. Lichtenstein is living proof of that.
-I am humble and thankful, but I also know that no one handed me anything – I earned it in the land of opportunity.
+If there is one thing that I have learned from all of my experiences so far, it is that you do not need to be a genius in order to become successful.
+All you need is a fair amount of intelligence, a basic understanding of how a business works, a high degree of good judgment and the ability to focus on the bigger picture.
+It requires hard work, long hours of effort and the ability to deal with stress.
+In America, all things are possible, and I’m living proof of that.
+I am humble and thankful for what I have achieved, but I also know that no one handed me anything – I earned it in the land of opportunity.